mashplan/chat/docs/berget-ai.md

 Streaming

-- If Berget responds with SSE in an unexpected shape, the provider can synthesize a stream from a non‑streaming JSON response so the UI still renders deltas.
+- If Berget responds with SSE in an unexpected shape, the custom provider can synthesize a stream from a non‑streaming JSON response so the UI still renders deltas.

+Model routing and current behavior

+- Llama 3.3 70B and Magistral Small 2506: use the OpenAI‑compatible provider; stream text normally; reasoning is handled by middleware.
+- Qwen3 32B: OpenAI‑compatible provider; streams thinking and text; reasoning middleware extracts `<think>` when present.
+- OpenAI GPT‑OSS 120B: uses the custom Berget provider with a non‑streaming fallback and synthesized stream because the OpenAI‑compatible path frequently emits only `finish` without deltas.
+UI workaround added to allow follow‑ups if a stream gets stuck.

+Known limitation (OSS)

+- On OpenAI‑compatible streaming, GPT‑OSS sometimes sends a `finish` without any prior deltas, which can leave clients waiting.
+We added:
+  - Provider fallback: if no deltas arrive, perform a non‑streaming request and synthesize reasoning/text.
+  - UI workaround: when submitting a follow‑up on OSS while status is not `ready`, we call `stop()` then immediately submit to clear any stale stream state.
+  - A support ticket (`docs/support-tickets/berget-oss-streaming-ticket.md`) requesting standardized streaming for OSS.

 Debugging & scripts